buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 			* GC and MS indicators in top right of screen should soon say 'ready'
 	    1. Wait at least 24 hours before running samples on GCMS
 			* This allows for any contaminating air in system to be purged
-1. Run leak check procedure
+1. Run leak check procedure (pg.
+19 operation guide)
-1. Run GCMS tuning proceedure
+1. Run GCMS tuning proceedure (see below)
 1. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed